AmineDjeghri/awesome-os-setup/docs/macos_darwin/README.md

 ## Installation Process

-The Awesome OS Setup provides a **Terminal UI (TUI) application** that guides you through the installation process.
+The Personal OS Setup provides a **Terminal UI (TUI) application** that guides you through the installation process.
 Once you run the one-liner installer, you'll see an interactive interface with the following steps:

 Use [README.md](../../README.md#linux--wsl2--macos) as it automatically handles the OS setup with the interactive TUI application.